Kirankumaraswamy/computer_vision/README.md

-# Setup guide: TF pool
-These steps will set up the environment when you work on the pool computer at the technical faculty.
-## 0. Log in to the pool:

-    Connect to the pool:

-    ssh <username>@login.informatik.uni-freiburg.de -p 22

-    Ask for a machine with gpu:

-    ssh tfpoolXX

-    XX corresponds to the number of the machine you want to log in.
-    Check the pool_machines.txt to see which ones have gpu Check GPU usage using the command

-    nvidia-smi

-    you should have a folder with 10GB of space in: /project/dl2021s/<username> if not contact the pool manager to add your username. go to your folder before running any script.

 ## 1. Add the necessary CUDA binaries to the $PATH environment variable:

     add the following lines to the ~/.bashrc file in your home directory: